Towards Category Unification of 3D Single Object Tracking on Point Clouds: Acknowledgements

 \section{Acknowledgements}

 This work was partly supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (*MSIT) (No.2018R1A5A7059549) and the Institute of Information \& communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government (MSIT) (No.2020-0-01373, Artificial Intelligence Graduate School Program (Hanyang University) ). *Ministry of Science and ICT.
-This work was also supported in part by the National Natural Science Foundation of China (No.61873077), the Zhejiang Provincial Major Research and Development Project of China (No.2023C01132, 2023C01242), the Zhejiang Provincial Natural Science Foundation Key Fund of China (No.LZ23F030003), the Hangzhou Major Science and Technology Innovation Project of China (No.2022AIZD0009, No.2022AIZD0022), the Fundamental Research Funds for the Provincial Universities of Zhejiang (No.GK239909299001-003).
+This work was supported by the National Natural Science Foundation of China under Grant 62376080, the Zhejiang Provincial Major Research and Development Project of China under Grant 2023C01242, the Central Guiding Local Science and Technology Development Fund Projects of China under Grant 2023ZY1008, and the Zhejiang Provincial Key Lab of Equipment Electronics.